Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 2

 Stars Splits and Trends

-- In the 14 games this season the Stars scored only one goal, they went 3-9-2 (eight points).
+- Looking at the 14 times this season the Stars finished a game with only one goal, they have a 3-9-2 record, good for eight points.

-- The Stars are 43-7-7 in the 57 games when they have scored three or more goals (to record 93 points).
+- The Stars have scored three or more goals 57 times, and are 43-7-7 in those games (to record 93 points).

-- In the 26 games when Dallas has capitalized on a lone power-play goal, it went 14-5-7 to register 35 points.
+- In the 26 games when Dallas has recorded a single power-play goal, it registered 35 points after finishing 14-5-7.

 Kraken Splits and Trends